AfsarRasool/Train_Ticket_Management_System-TTMS-/README.md

 3.Now you use it

 ## It is my First Semester Project I have used Basic Concepts like
-1.2D & 3D array
+1.2D & 3D array.
-2. Functions
+2. Functions.
-3.Basic Libraries (stdio.h/stdlib.h/string.h)
+3.Basic Libraries (stdio.h/stdlib.h/string.h).
-4.Filing
+4.Filing.